thecrazycoder1239/NC-Games-BE/README.md

     2) Clone your copy locally using git clone <your-repo-url> in a directory of your choosing

-    3) create a `.env.development`file setting PGDATABASE=nc_games.
-Then create a `.env.test` file setting PGDATABASE=nc_games_test.
-This will connect the test and development databases locally.
+    3) Create a .env.development file setting PGDATABASE=nc_games.

+    4) Create a .env.test file setting PGDATABASE=nc_games_test.

-    4) install dependencies using `npm i`
+    5) Install dependencies using 'npm i'

-    5) drop / create your local database by running `npm run setup-dbs`
+    6) Drop / create your local database by running 'npm run setup-dbs'

-    6) seed the databse wih npm `npm run seed`
+    7) Seed the databse wih 'npm run seed'

 *NB: to run tests use `npm run test <(optional) file.test.js>`*